memfault/interrupt/_drafts/practical_zephyr_01_kconfig.md

 By sourcing the `Kconfig.zephr` file we're loading all _Kconfig_ menus and symbols provided with Zephr.
 Next, we declare our own menu between the _"menu"_ and _"endmenu"_ statements to group our application symbols.
 Within this menu, we declare our `USR_FUN` symbol, which we'll use to enable a function `usr_fun`.

-Let's rebuild our application without configuring `USR_FUN` and have a look at the build output:
+Let's rebuild our application without configuring `USR_FUN` and have a look at the build output.
+A `--pristine` build is required to pick up the new `Kconfig` file:

 ```bash
 $ west build --board nrf52840dk_nrf52840 -d ../build --pristine